 This report provides data on land uses, employment, and population within the Santa Fe Community College District.
-In addition to describing existing conditions "on the ground" as of early 2000.
+In addition to describing existing conditions "on the ground" as of early 2000, this report provides buildout projections for the Year 2020.

 The Santa Fe Community College District is located generally north of El Dorado and the San Marcos Land Grant, south of U.S. Interstate Highway 25, generally east of State Road 14, and generally west of the right-of-way of the Atchison, Topeka, and Santa Fe Railroad.
 The District encompasses approximately 17,100 acres (roughly, 26.7 square miles), of which approximately 14,700 acres remain undeveloped at this time.